 Other Off-Menu Items

 Sometimes finding and eating Disneyland secret menu items is more of a necessity than a novelty if you have food intolerances or allergies.
-You can substitute a gluten-free roll, bun or hot dog bun at most restaurants, or even gluten-free pizza crust at Pizza Port.
-Rice noodles can replace pasta in some locations, and to avoid cross-contamination, you can request that fries be cooked in a fries-only fryer.
+You can substitute a gluten-free roll, bun or hot dog bun at most restaurants.
+Gluten-free pizza crust is available at Pizza Port.
+Rice noodles can replace pasta in some locations.
+To avoid cross-contamination, you can request that fries be cooked in a fries-only fryer.
 Request an allergy-friendly menu before ordering if you have any special dietary needs.
-If you make table service reservations through Disney Dining, let them know ahead of time if you have any allergies or special needs so that they can accommodate you.
+If you make table-service reservations through Disney Dining, let them know ahead of time if you have any allergies or special needs so that they can accommodate you.